Harvesting of a stochastic population under a mixed regular-singular control formulation: Properties of the Value Function

-\section{Properties of the value function}
+\section{Properties of the Value Function}

 This section is devoted to several properties of the value function.
-We begins with a lemma that allows us to establish the finiteness and construct upper bounds of the value function.
+We begin with a lemma that allows us to establish the finiteness and construct upper bounds of the value function.